sevabit/sevabit-android-wallet/doc/FAQ.md

 - Support for accounts
 - View wallet details (address, keys, etc.)
 - View transactions including details and copy to clipboard
-- Spend Loki (handle with care on mainnet!)
+- Spend Sevabit (handle with care on mainnet!)
-- Manually import existing wallet (by copying them to the Loki Wallet folder)
+- Manually import existing wallet (by copying them to the Sevabit Wallet folder)
 - Background updating (make sure you exit the wallet to stop updating to save some battery)
 - Access to daemon with username/password and nonstandard port
 - Only 5 decimal places shown in transactions (full amount in details - click on transaction)
 - All significant figures shown in balance
 - QR Code scanning - make sure to *ALWAYS* verify the scanned code is what it is advertised to be!
-- QR Code for receiving with conversion of LOKI to USD/EUR and back through Coinmarketcap API
+- QR Code for receiving with conversion of SEVABIT to USD/EUR and back through Coinmarketcap API
 - Backup wallets to `backups` folder in main wallet folder (old backups are overwritten)
 - Rename wallets
 - Archive (=Backup and delete)